Preston County, West Virginia: Federal Politics

-State politics
+State Government

 Preston County is represented by two Senators in the West Virginia Senate.
 Senate members Jay Taylor (R), and Randy Smith (R) both serve in West Virginia's 14th Senate district.
 The county is also represented in the West Virginia House of Delegates by two Delegates.
 The Delegates for Preston County are George Street (R) for district 83 and D. Rolland Jennings (R) for district 84.

+Judicial Government

+Preston County was combined with Tucker County, West Virginia in 2025 to create the new 22nd Judicial Circuit.
+There are currently two circuit judges in the 22nd Circuit: Chief Judge, Steven L. Shaffer, who was originally elected in 2018 and reelected in 2024 and Judge, Hilary M. Bright, who was elected in 2024.
+Since 2016, judicial elections in West Virginia have been nonpartisan.

-County government
+County Government

-Preston County is governed by a County Commission.
-The commission is made up of the Commission President and Commissioners whom wield administrative powers of the county's government.
-Samantha Stone (R) is the current President of the County Commission.

-The Preston County Commission consists of two members.
-The current members of the County Commission are Don Smith (R) and Hunter Thomas (R).
+Preston County is governed by a county commission.
+The Commission is made up of the Commission President and Commissioners who wield administrative/executive powers of the county's government.
+Don Smith (R), elected in 2014 and reelected in 2020, is the current President of the County Commission.
+The Preston County Commission consists of two other members.
+The current other members of the County Commission are Samantha Stone (R), elected in 2018 and Hunter Thomas (R), elected in 2022.
+The county government also consists of the Prosecuting Attorney of Preston County, James E. Shay, Jr. (R), elected in 2020; Sheriff, Scott Spiker (R), elected in 2024; Assessor, David Nestor (R), elected in 2024; County Clerk, David Sypolt (R), appointed in 2025; and Circuit Clerk, Lisa Leishman (R), appointed in 2020 and elected in 2022.